Thundersnow: What causes lightning and thunder during a snowstorm?

-Most people associate thunder and lightning with thunderstorms, but you shouldn't be surprised if you hear a rumble or two coming from the sky during heavy snowfall.
+Most people associate thunder and lightning with thunderstorms, but you shouldn't be surprised if you hear a rumble or two coming from the sky during heavy snow.

-FOX Weather meteorologist Marissa Lautenbacher says while thundersnow is a rare phenomenon, it can happen.
-Such was the case early Monday morning in Boone, North Carolina when heavy snow was falling during the first snowstorm of 2022.
+FOX Weather meteorologist Marissa Lautenbacher says while thundersnow is rare, it can happen.
+Such was the case in January 2022 in Boone, North Carolina, when heavy snow was falling during the first snowstorm of 2022.

 Lautenbacher says warm air can be pulled into the snowstorm, which would cause the system to be more convective and unstable.